 This section describes the outcomes of the first step of the methodology, namely, the identification of potential zonal boundaries and associated transfer limits to be tested for modeling in the FCM.
 In particular, the results of the annual assessment of transmission transfer capability are presented.
 The assessment was conducted pursuant to applicable NERC, NPCC, and ISO New England standards and criteria and identified the portions of the system with potential future transmission system weaknesses and limiting facilities that could affect the transmission system’s ability to reliably transfer energy in the planning horizon.

 In preparation for FCA#10, the transfer capability analysis of the New England system incorporated the results of several recent studies.
 In some cases, the transfer limits were based on equipment thermal limitations during summer peak conditions.
 In other cases, voltage or transient stability limitations were identified at off-peak load levels.
 All the analyses included all transmission upgrades that had been certified and accepted to be in service in time for the tenth capacity commitment period (i.e., by June 1, 2019).
 FCA #10 transfer-capability analysis included the Greater Boston Project.
 It also included certified and accepted upgrades reflected in FCA #9, such as the interstate portions of the New England East–West solution (see Section 6.4 and 6.5).
-The transfer-capability assessment also modeled nonprice retirements, including Salem Harbor Station, Vermont Yankee Nuclear Facility, Norwalk Harbor Station, and Brayton Point Station (see Section 6.4). and show the transfer capabilities identified for multiple interfaces, internal and external, for all years on the RSP planning horizon.
+The transfer-capability assessment also modeled nonprice retirements, including Salem Harbor Station, Vermont Yankee Nuclear Facility, Norwalk Harbor Station, and Brayton Point Station (see Section 6.4).
+Table 4-8 and Table 4-9 show the transfer capabilities identified for multiple interfaces, internal and external, for all years on the RSP planning horizon.

 Table 4-8 Results of the Transfer Capability Analysis for New England, 2015 to 2024, Internal Interfaces (MW)